writethedocs/www/docs/conf/australia/2024/sponsors/prospectus.rst

 The **First Draft** package is only available to startups (under 15 employees), non-profits, and open source organizations.

-- Two (2) tickets_
+- Two (2) tickets_.
-- One (1) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers)
+- Logo on the conference website.
-- A short description (250 characters) and logo of your company on the conference website
+- Name included in all conference emails to attendees.
-- Name included in welcome announcement in email newsletters and social media
+- Display promotional (“Swag”) items on the conference swag table (provided by sponsor).

 The **First Draft** package costs AUD **{{sponsorship.first_draft.price}}**.